 Look at animal pictures and tell your baby what they sound like.

 Exploring outside can be fun.
 Bring a small bucket and help your baby finding stones, leaves or twigs collect.
 Always tell your baby about the things you find.
 Pouring out the things and putting them back will probably also be fun.

 Practicing the name of body parts can be done by drawing a baby on a large paper.
-Place pieces of cloth over for example the hands, feet, head and stomach.
+Place pieces of cloth over, for example, the hands, feet, head, and stomach.
 Ask your baby where the head is.
-The lift this particular piece of cloth and say “Hello head!”
+Then lift this particular piece of cloth and say “Hello head!”

 Soon enough your baby might be playing this game on his own.

 “Finding the shoe” can be fun on a rainy day.
 Collect some shoes in a pile.
 Hold one up and ask your baby to find the other one of the pair.
 Your baby might need some help in the beginning, but it does help him see similarities.

 Maybe this is the month when you don’t have to buy or borrow a single thing!
 If your baby has just learned to crawl, this might be the only thing that he wants to do.